DarylD919/freespaace/README.md

 ------------------------------------------------------------------

-Views all users - incomplete  ADMIN ONLY
+Views all users - complete  ADMIN ONLY
 Views all Orders - complete  ADMIN ONLY
 Dashboard - incompelete  ADMIN ONLY

 Admin -
- Delete users - inprogress
+ Delete users - complete ADMIN only (can't delete admin)

 Design Change index.css